Table of Contents[Hide][Show]

 Where to Buy Fermented Tea Cultures Plus Starter Liquid

 Please do not buy your SCOBY culture from Laurel Farms as suggested in the video.
 This company is having serious delivery problems.
-Please go to my Resources page to find sources that will ship you a culture promptly.
+Please go to my Resources page to find vetted sources that will ship you a culture promptly.

 Alternatively, you can find someone in your community to give you a SCOBY plus starter liquid.
 In a pinch, you may use 4 ounces of store bought (raw – glass bottles only) or homemade apple cider vinegar as the starter.